 Many people who do have less than 100 percent disability ratings are not aware that they may be eligible for more benefits if they cannot work.
-They may struggle trying to survive on their partial benefits and odd jobs, since they are unable to hold a job for an extended period of time.
+They may struggle to try to survive on their partial benefits and odd jobs since they are unable to hold a job for an extended period of time.
 Some conditions that may keep you from working include:

 These are only a few of many conditions for which we may be able to get you qualified for TDIU.